St. Petersburg Coastal and Marine Science Center Geoscience Data Viewer Metadata

 Unrepresentable_Domain:

-The name of the associated bathymetric DEM in the center's internal enterprise geodatabase.
+The name of the associated bathymetric DEM in the center's internal file geodatabase.
+This field is not present within the pop-up.

 Attribute: